harsh-gulati-14/harsh-gulati-14/README.md

 ## Hi, I’m [Harsh Gulati](https://www.linkedin.com/in/harsh-gulati-005585ab/), SDE Intern at Groww, India <img align="left" alt="C++" height ="42px" src="images/groww.jpg" />

 I am a student with excellent problem-solving skills and a experienced full - stack developer, that had made projects that impact the society using various tech stack and have ability to perform well in a team.

-Strong engineering professional with a Bachelor of Engineering focused in Computer Science from Vellore Institute of Technology, Vellore.
+Strong engineering professional with a <b> Bachelor of Engineering focused in Computer Science from Vellore Institute of Technology, Vellore <b>

 ## 🔨 Languages and Tools: